-- You are less likely to build up debt.
-You are more aware of your spending when you only have one or two accounts.
-With multiple credit cards, keeping track of your spending can be more challenging since you have more credit available to you and are may not be aware of each balance you have on each card.
+- You are not as likely to build up debt.
+You are more aware of your spending when you only have one account.
+With multiple credit cards, keeping track of your spending can be more challenging since you have more credit available to you and are likely not aware of each balance you have on each card.

 - You will have fewer hard inquiries that can impact your credit score.
 Each time you apply for a new card, the bank will check your credit history, and with each view, it can lower your credit score.
 Even though this is temporary, the consequences of a lower score can range from minimal to substantial, depending on your score.
-That can impact your ability to take out loans, buy a new home, or request other credit.
+That can impact your ability to take out loans or buy a new home.

 - It is easier to prevent fraud.
-It is simpler to check one account for fraud regularly than it is multiple.
+It is simpler to check one account for fraud regularly than it is ten.

 Weighing It Out

 So, how many cards should you own?
 That will depend on your specific situation.
-It may be best to start with one credit card with a lower credit line and work your way up to a few cards once you build up credit if you'd like.
+It may be best to start with one credit card with a lower credit line and work your way up to a few cards once you build up credit.

-Keeping the credit cards you have in good standing can increase your credit score and have a positive impact on your credit history.
+Some people believe you can never have too many credit cards.
+Depending on the individual, this can be true somewhat.
+Each credit card you have in good standing will increase your credit score and have a positive impact on your credit history.

 However, it is possible for some people to have too many cards.
 If you tend to overspend with multiple cards, struggle to manage your accounts or incur much debt, numerous cards are too many.